TUM-AVS/PedestrianSimulator/README.md

 This repository includes a Pedestrian Simulation Framework built on the CommonRoad scenario format.
 It simulates pedestrian behavior using a social force model and integrates policy-based movement planning for dynamic and realistic pedestrian predictions.

+For a practical application of this pedestrian simulation model, explore our [Pedestrian Aware Motion Planner](https://github.com/TUM-AVS/PedestrianAwareMotionPlanning).

 ## Features

 - **Social Force Model**: Simulates pedestrian interactions and behaviors.